marcboeker/go-duckdb/README.md

 Additionally, automatic extension loading is enabled.
 The extensions available differ between the pre-compiled libraries.
 Thus, if you fail to install and load an extension, you might have to link a custom DuckDB.

+Specifically, for MingW (Windows), there are no distributed extensions (yet).
+You can statically include them by extending the `BUILD_EXTENSIONS="json"` variable in the `Makefile`.